peterdidimitrov/SchoolFoodStamps/README.md

 # School Food Stamps Web Application

 This repository contains the source code for the School Food Stamps web application.
-The application allows parents, schools, and catering companies to manage food stamp services for students.
+The application has been developed on ASP.Net Core MVC and allows parents, schools, and catering companies to manage food stamp services for students.

 ## Table of Contents